Sheriff's Office

 Entrance to the Facility

-If the volunteer is not on the approved list, or does not have a valid, picture, Government issue identification he/she will not be allowed into the facility.
+• If a volunteer is not on the approved volunteer list or does not have a valid ID, they will not be permitted access to the facility.

 Educational Programs